Farmhouse, Dordogne Region - Ref.4314

 Think lazy lunches by the river, rolling vineyards and fresh croissants from the village bakery.
 Add in welcoming locals and a slower pace of life and you’ll soon see why so many people fall for this part of France.
 Whether you’re after a holiday home, a permanent move or an investment, buying here gives you the chance to enjoy all that charm whenever you like.

 So why buy in Dordogne?
 Beautiful countryside, rivers, vineyards, fresh produce and that slower pace of life make owning a home in France pretty irresistible.
 Add in the chance to earn rental income or invest in a popular holiday destination and it’s easy to see the appeal.
-With good transport links and property prices still attractive compared to the UK, buying here has become more accessible than ever.
+With good transport links and property prices still attractive compared to many other places, buying here has become more accessible than ever.

-There are several different routes to buying property in Dordogne, each with its own advantages depending on your circumstances.
+There are several different routes to buying property in Dordogne, each with its own advantages depending on your preferences.

 The property,dating from the 17th century, lies in a quiet, open valley, fed by a small stream.